These are some of our most frequently asked questions.

 Are the teachers qualified?

 Yes, all the teachers are qualified.
-At MMA we consider the minimum requirement to be a Teaching Licence from the Independant school board as well as the Montessori Training for the appropriate level.
+At MMA we consider the minimum requirement to be a Teaching Licence from the Independent school board as well as the Montessori Training for the appropriate level.

 How many students attend MMA?

-Our current population is just under 300 students.
+Our current population is just over 300 students.

 What is the school’s approach to discipline?